AnthonyMahe/NewGAN-Manager-26/README.md

 ## 📄 License

-This project is a fork of the original NewGAN-Manager.
-See the original repository for license information.
+Distributed under the GNU General Public License v3.0.
+See `LICENSE` for more information.

 ---